 Yes? – Perfect!

-Our experienced CPAs, MBAs, programmers, and developers are looking forward to helping you advance your career, whatever that may mean for you.
+Our experienced CPAs, MBAs, programmers, and scientists are looking forward to helping you advance your career, whatever that may mean for you.
 Skip to #2.

 No? – No problem.

 While we may not be the perfect fit for your job search, we’d still love to share the benefit of our market knowledge and years of experience.
-Why don’t you join our biweekly Jobpod – a live webinar hosted every other Thursday by our Co-Founders Ingram Losner & Louis Song.
-Each episode they’ll share insights from hiring experts covering a variety of topics, from personal branding and reformatting your resume to general market insights.
-It’s free – come say hi and check it out!
-We also offer a variety of free resources and additional services.
+We offer a variety of free resources and additional services.

 What are you looking for at this stage in your career?
 If we’re to help you find a job that’ll check all your boxes – flexibility, compensation, value, challenge, growth – we’ll need to hone in on what gets you excited.
 After a brief discussion, we’ll work together to find you the right opportunity, whether that’s the job you originally applied for or a different role that may make more sense.

 We’ll schedule the meetings, help prepare you in advance, provide specific information about the hiring manager, and coach you through any concerns.
 And if it’s a contract job, you may even be able to start working without going through the traditional drawn-out interview process.